-22 Examples That Showcase The Critical Importance of High-Quality Translation Services
+22 Examples That Showcase the Critical Importance of High-Quality Translation Services

 Regular readers will know that we spend significant time explaining the different types of translation.
 We also champion a consultative approach to translation services that begins with deep market research and solid transcreation.
 (For more on transcreation, see The #1 Mistake Made by Most Translation Teams (and Four Examples of Why It Matters).
+In essence, high-quality translation services matter more than you may think.

 You’ll also know that we try to find humorous or cringeworthy examples of failed translations in an effort to illustrate our points.
-But transcreation and market knowledge are not just about avoiding disaster.
+However, transcreation and market knowledge are not just about avoiding disaster.
 Having a deep understanding of your target market is more importantly about serving your new clients and customers and connecting with them on a deeper level.

 Here, we’ve gathered 22 examples of “untranslatable” words to show you how subtle differences in the way international markets view the world can open up a world of possibilities for more effective marketing communications.
 When we talk about a message being “lost in translation” or being “untranslatable”, we most often mean that there is no one word or simple phrase that conveys the same idea as that being expressed in the native language.

 Before we get into these 22 examples, consider the case of Nike’s brand.
 Most people are aware of the “Just Do It” campaign and the famous Nike swoosh.
-Far fewer people are aware of the fact that Nike’s core brand message from the very start was “If you have a body, then you are an athlete”.
+However, far fewer people are aware of the fact that Nike’s core brand message from the very start was “If you have a body, then you are an athlete”.
 In the U.S. market, this was a disruptive idea when it was first introduced – and the formulation of a conditional “If you… then…” was the key to helping Nike’s internal marketing team understand the brand’s core message and attitude.
-It’s easy to say “Everybody is an X!!” in American culture.
-Our ideas of equality and opportunity basically program us to accept that we can be or do anything (regardless of the reality of that idea).
-By making their statement and asking customers to do a subtle and unnoticeable self-check (“Do I have a body?… Yep… Then I must be an athlete.”)
-Nike turns the message into a category changing experience for shoppers.

 And this understanding of how the message should feel to consumers allows Nike to convey it in different markets.
-“Just Do It” is a global tag line, but primarily used in the U.S. In Germany, Nike’s brand uses concepts like “Every Day Elite” and “Make Every Day Race Day.”
+“Just Do It” is a global tag line, but primarily used in the U.S. For example, in Germany, Nike’s brand uses concepts like “Every Day Elite” and “Make Every Day Race Day.”
 Part of this comes from a more general cultural difference regarding the nature of “everyone being the same”.
 But the more interesting part is that German language and culture are more heavily dependent on idioms that convey emotions juxtaposed to situations (“Weltschmerz” – referring to world-weariness or melancholy, but doing so by describing it as “world pain”) as opposed to qualities juxtaposed to things (body = athlete).

 Understanding these sorts of differences and incorporating them into your translation program are at the heart of our transcreation projects.
-And the difference these differences make is generally measured in increased revenue dollars – lots of them.
+Moreover, the difference these differences make is generally measured in increased revenue dollars – lots of them.

-Examples Of Difficult To Translate, But Wonderful Terms From Other Languages
+Examples of Difficult-to-Translate, But Wonderful Terms from Other Languages

 Here are 22 examples of terms that convey wonderful attitudes and subtleties across a variety of cultures.
 (Big thanks to artist Anjana Iyer for her illustrations of 30 of these terms.
 Seeing her pieces sparked this blog entry.)